Guinotellus

 Guinotellus melvillensis is a species of crabs in the family Xanthidae, the only species in the genus Guinotellus.
 It is a benthic crab with an ovate carapace within the subfamily Euxanthinae.

-G. melvillensis is a rare and unusual species of crab that has only been recorded in the Western Central Pacific, more specifically the Philippines.
+Guinotellus melvillensis is a rare and unusual species of crab that has only been recorded in the Western Central Pacific, more specifically the Philippines.
 This species comes from the Xanthidae family (which comprises the common mud crabs), in the genus Guinotellus.
 G. melvillensis is the only crab of this family within the genus.

 They have been found in four locations all within the Philippines and at varying depths at each location, with some specimens being found in the intertidal as well as subtidal microhabitats.

 Description

 The most distinctive feature of G. melvillensis is its oval-shaped carapace and shallow sub-hepatic cavities.
 Its carapace is broader than it is long, with a ratio of roughly 1:1.2, and it lacks distinction between different regions.
 The sub-hepatic cavities (or cavities beneath the liver) are not unique to this genus, though they are distinctively shallow and are divided by a prominent crest, with crests along their sides as well.

 This crest is thought to work in conjunction with another unique feature, which is its modified claw.
 This claw has a modified upper arm portion, or merus, being significantly reduced.
 This reduced appendage is closely aligned with its first and longest leg, with the two being coapted.
 The purpose of this modification is currently unknown.

 Their size ranges from 2.0 to 200 mm, with juveniles tending to have a smaller carapace width to length ratio.
 This species also has a distinctive gastrointestinal tract, with its dorsal lobe uniquely terminating in a hook shape; this is dissimilar to other Euxanthids, but is reminiscent of other crabs in its family, Xanthidae.
 It also lacks an external tooth.

-It is distinctive from other Euxanthines due to its unusually shaped carapace.
+It is distinctive from other euxanthines due to its unusually shaped carapace.
 Despite this, it is visually similar to other members of the subfamily Euxanthidae, such as Hypocolpus, Carpoporus, and Hepatoporus, with a notable resemblance to Hypocolpus due to the presence of subhepatic cavities.
 The two are distinguishable by the ratio of the carapace width and length, with it being 1:1.3+ in Hypocolpus and roughly 1:1.2 in G. melvillensis, as well as by this species’s distinctive gastrointestinal tract.

 There is notable sexual dimorphism, with females having a less broad carapace, smaller claws, and a distinctive vulva.

 Its coloration is undocumented, but it is assumed to be colorful like other xanthids.

-G. melvillensis has an anterolateral margin that does not meet the orbital margin but continues to meet antero-external region of the buccal frame.
+Guinotellus melvillensis has an anterolateral margin that does not meet the orbital margin but continues to meet antero-external region of the buccal frame.
 It also has a distinct subhepatic cavities present, with the chelipeds and walking legs that can be neatly fastened together against the carpus, which are ovoid and smooth.